lcintron/SlackSendMessage/README.md

 ![PyInstaller](https://github.com/lcintron/SlackSendMessage/workflows/PyInstaller/badge.svg)
 # SlackSendMessage
-Send message on behalf of you.
-Great for automating or schedule messages.
+Send Slack messages on behalf of you.
+Great for automating or scheduling messages on your Slack workspace.

 ## Arguments
 ```Arguments:
          -h             Help